kalebheitzman/fast/README.md

 # PHP 5.4 API Micro Framework

 Fast is a PHP 5.4+ API Micro Framework for building APIs.
 Use the Fast::get(), Fast::post(), etc methods to build your api.
-Use your own databse libraries of choice and etc. We get you to the party and then it's your job to shine.
+Fast is opinionated and is built to output JSON responses, authenticate via JSON Web Tokens (JWT), and it interacts with MongoDB to build Fast API's.

 ## Installation